 The roof is composed by a structural concrete plate sustained by n prestress cables.
 In the analysis the roof, the bending moments at m points will be considered.
 For a particular load combination, the n cables have computed strains given by the vector ε .
-Considering that these effects are represented by the vector of random variables $\Delta \varepsilon$ with mean values μ and standard variations σ , the problem is to estimate the probability, Pf, that the generated random bending moments M will be larger than the plate ultimate resistance moments, Mu, at any of the m points of the structural plates system.
+Considering that these effects are represented by the vector of random variables $\Delta\epsilon$ with mean values μ and standard variations σ , the problem is to estimate the probability, Pf, that the generated random bending moments M will be larger than the plate ultimate resistance moments, Mu, at any of the m points of the structural plates system.

-Figure 15.
-The new suspended cable roof of Figure 16. β-Safety Index Braga Stadium (Portugal)
+Figure 15.The new suspended cable roof of Braga Stadium (Portugal)

-distribution, evidencing SLU sensibility on black region $(\beta = 3.798)$
+Figure 16. β-Safety Index distribution, evidencing SLU sensibility on black region (β =3.798)